djlisbonne/power_outage_analysis/README.md

 #### Model Assessment:
 The baseline model provides a solid starting point, with reasonable accuracy based on the performance metrics.
 The model utilizes simple preprocessing steps (scaling and encoding) and does not incorporate advanced feature engineering or hyperparameter tuning.

-Based on the performance of the baseline model, it can be considered a reasonable first step, albeith with quite good accuracy at 4% off.
+Based on the performance of the baseline model, it can be considered a reasonable first step, albeit with quite good accuracy at 4% off.
 However, further improvements can be made by exploring additional feature engineering (e.g., combining features or adding new ones) and performing hyperparameter tuning to optimize the RandomForestRegressor for better predictive power.

 While the model’s performance can be seen as satisfactory, especially in comparison to a non-optimized or simple model, there is still room for improvement with more sophisticated techniques, such as better feature transformations or using different algorithms.